garethrepton/garethrepton.github.io/_posts/2019-01-07-Reduce-unit-test-friction-patterns - 5 - Autofixture as an automatic Test Data Builder.md

 ---

 ## The Problem
 This is largely the same problem as the [Test Data Builder](http://www.garethrepton.com/Reduce-unit-test-friction-patterns-4-Test-Data-Builder/), you have non trivial test data that needs repeated construction in many tests.
-I'm going to modify the example here though so it fits the use case of autofixture a little better, so we now have Animal Classes that we instantiate rather than just using a type on the Animal object:
+I'm going to modify the example here though so it fits the use case of autofixture a little better, so we now have Lion and Rabbit Animal classes that we instantiate rather than just using a type on the Animal object:

    {% highlight CSharp %}